E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## SSH Configuration

-Telnet confirmed that remote CLI access worked, but SSH is preferred because it encrypts the remote session.
+Telnet confirmed that remote CLI access was working, but SSH is preferred because it encrypts the session.

-SSH also uses a local username and password in this lab instead of the simple VTY password used for the Telnet test.
+For SSH, the VTY lines were changed from the simple password method to local username authentication.

 A local account was created on both devices: